Afish321/rpg-cards/README.md

 Support
 =======

-I (the original author) am not maintaining the project anymore, and will not be responding to issues or reviewing PRs.
+I (the original author, aka crobi) am not maintaining the project anymore, and will not be responding to issues or reviewing PRs.
 However, I have given write access to a few collaborators that are maintaining the project.
 Please reach out to me if you want to be included as collaborator, or if you want to take ownership of this project.